 How do we split data in Machine Learning?

 - Training Data: The part of data we use to train our model.
-This is the data which your model actually sees(both input and output) and learn from.
+This is the data that your model actually sees(both input and output) and learns from.

-- Validation Data: The part of data which is used to do a frequent evaluation of model, fit on training dataset along with improving involved hyperparameters (initially set parameters before the model begins learning).
-This data plays it’s part when the model is actually training.
+- Validation Data: The part of data that is used to do a frequent evaluation of the model, fit on the training dataset along with improving involved hyperparameters (initially set parameters before the model begins learning).
+This data plays its part when the model is actually training.

-- Testing Data: Once our model is completely trained, testing data provides the unbiased evaluation.
+- Testing Data: Once our model is completely trained, testing data provides an unbiased evaluation.
 When we feed in the inputs of Testing data, our model will predict some values(without seeing actual output).
-After prediction, we evaluate our model by comparing it with actual output present in the testing data.
+After prediction, we evaluate our model by comparing it with the actual output present in the testing data.
 This is how we evaluate and see how much our model has learned from the experiences feed in as training data, set at the time of training.

 Consider an example:

 There’s a Shopping Mart Owner who conducted a survey for which he has a long list of questions and answers that he had asked from the customers, this list of questions and answers is DATA.
-Now every time when he want to infer anything and can’t just go through each and every question of thousands of customers to find something relevant as it would be time-consuming and not helpful.
-In order to reduce this overhead and time wastage and to make work easier, data is manipulated through software, calculations, graphs etc. as per own convenience, this inference from manipulated data is Information.
-So, Data is must for Information.
-Now Knowledge has its role in differentiating between two individuals having same information.
-Knowledge is actually not a technical content but is linked to human thought process.
+Now every time when he wants to infer anything and can’t just go through each and every question of thousands of customers to find something relevant as it would be time-consuming and not helpful.
+In order to reduce this overhead and time wastage and to make work easier, data is manipulated through software, calculations, graphs, etc. as per own convenience, this inference from manipulated data is Information.
+So, Data is a must for Information.
+Now Knowledge has its role in differentiating between two individuals having the same information.
+Knowledge is actually not technical content but is linked to the human thought process.

 - Numeric Data : If a feature represents a characteristic measured in numbers , it is called a numeric feature.